 Enthusiasts might not include this recreational trail on the list, but there's few places better for beginners to get a handle on riding off-road.
 There's basically zero technical challenge here, but if you enter off Moore Ave., the first few kilometres are all downhill.

 It's a bit tough to find, but once you do, there's lots of single track in the ravine near Centennial Park and Markland Woods.
 Not overly technical, it's worth the trip if you always find yourself returning to the Don Valley.
 Enter off Ponytail Drive on the southern end.

 Lots of trails, though only a few technical spots that I've found.
 The best options are up at Thackery Park, which is actually just north of Steeles Ave. near Kipling.

-Glen Major (15km) — Again, it's pretty easy to get lost on these trails due to a lack of marking, but there's some good stuff out here if you're willing to explore.
-The entrance is also tough to find, but these are decent directions: Head north on Brock Road (not street!) to one of several entrances.
+Again, it's pretty easy to get lost on these trails due to a lack of marking, but there's some good stuff out here if you're willing to explore.
+Head north on Brock Road (not street!) to one of several entrances.
 To get to the south entrance go east on Concession Road 9 to either Westney Road or Sideline road then go north to the trailhead parking lots.

 Well maintained system of trails that also features a bike shop and rentals.
 There a variety of difficulty levels, well-marked routes, and you're likely to see lots of fellow riders throughout the summer months.
 Check the website for location info and a trail map.